 - any act or omission by the candidate which ACER, in its absolute discretion, renders the candidate to be unfit to participate in any GAMSAT test, whether or not the candidate is registered to participate at the time of ACER's determination.

-It is also possible that the misconduct will be referred to any educational institutions (not limited to members of the Consortium) or professional body or other third party to whom such misconduct might be of interest.
+Misconduct may also be referred to educational institutions (not limited to members of the GAMSAT Consortium), professional bodies or other relevant third parties.

 CANDIDATES ARE PUT ON NOTICE that except as expressly provided at law, there is no right to challenge, appeal or seek review of any determination by ACER that misconduct has occurred or in relation to any consequences imposed by ACER for any misconduct.
 Candidates should also be aware that their misconduct might also give rise to liability on their part to third parties, including but not limited to the members of the Consortium of Graduate Medical Schools.